apollographql/apollo-tooling/packages/apollo/README.md

       Path to your Apollo config file

   -g, --graph=graph
-      The ID for the graph in Apollo Graph Manager to operate client commands with.
+      The ID for the graph in Apollo to operate client commands with.
       Overrides config file if set.

   -v, --variant=variant
-      The variant of the graph in Apollo Graph Manager to associate this client to
+      The variant of the graph in Apollo to associate this client to

   --clientName=clientName
       Name of the client that the queries will be attached to